ices-tools-dev/FisheriesAdvice/README.md

 * Notes: Classify the species by agreed guilds/functional groups using top 3 species/guild.
     + There should be one plot per guild.
+    + Get the species guilds data from Sara Moore (CEFAS)
     + MDC was very interested in economic valuation, in addition to this figure.
       + It would use JRC or DCF economic valuation data.
 * Current format: stacked graph.